 Is the built in Houdini help browser dragging you down?
 On OS X it’s a bit slow for my taste.
 On Windows and Linux it works well but maybe you’re like me who loads the documentation on the Side Effect server just because it’s faster in your default Web browser.
 Maybe not.
 Regardless, using your good old Web browser for the Houdini docs has a couple of advantages.
-Let me show you how to user your default Web browser for the Houdini docs instead of the built in Houdini browser.
+Let me show you how to use your default Web browser for the Houdini docs instead of the built in Houdini browser.

 Built-in Web Browser

-Houdini has fantastic documentation and and each node gives you access to its help pages right in the window pane.
+Houdini has fantastic documentation and each node gives you access to its help pages right in the window pane.
 One way is click on the

 Help icon.
 You can also

 right-mouse click on a node to access help from the context menu.

 This is nice and dandy but if you see the following, especially on a Mac, you know it can be a bit annoying.

 The help system feels a bit slow.
 Your mileage may vary depending on the OS you are on.
 The other issue with the built in browser is that you can’t bookmark pages.
 At least not yet.
 This may change in the future however.
 If there is a way, send me a Tweet.
 For now, we are left as sad pandas.
 It sure would be nice to have a collection of bookmarked help pages.